-GEMS program is a joint/collaborative effort among several organizations on APG, including the U.S. Army Combat Capabilities Development Command’s (DEVCOM) – U.S. Army Combat Capabilities Development Command – U.S. Army Research Laboratory (DEVCOM-ARL), South and U.S. Army Futures Command.
+GEMS program is a joint/collaborative effort among several organizations, including the U.S. Army Combat Capabilities Development Command’s (DEVCOM) – U.S. Army Research Laboratory (DEVCOM-ARL), South, academic partners, and the U.S. Army Futures Command.

-Join us on an exciting and fun adventure as we learn Engineering principles, Additive Manufacturing, Autonomy, Machine Learning, Computer Vision, and Public Policy!
-We’ll be forming teams to explore STEM together (or from the comfort of your own home, pending COVID developments)!
-Join us and learn how rewarding it would be to pursue a career in a STEM field as we discover how important STEM expertise is for our military to safeguard our nation.
-During the week we will learn and rely on Python to program robot ground vehicles to maneuver an autonomous navigation challenge, or learn how to design a functioning mechanism using real world engineering software and Engineering principles.
+Join us on an exciting and fun adventure as we learn Engineering principles, Additive Manufacturing, Autonomy, Machine Learning, Computer Vision, Unmanned Aerial Systems and Public Policy!
+We’ll be forming teams to explore STEM together.
+Join us and learn how rewarding it is to pursue a career in STEM, as we discover how important STEM expertise is for our military to safeguard our nation.
+During the week we will learn and rely on Python to program robot ground vehicles to maneuver an autonomous navigation challenge.
+Learn how to design a functioning mechanism using real world engineering software and Engineering principles, or learn all about drones and program it to fly!

 About the U.S. Army Research Laboratory-South